Pyrohiv

-Pyrohiv (Пирогі́в) is a former village, now a residential neighbouhood, on the southern outskirts of Kyiv.
+Pyrohiv (Пирогів) is a former village, now a residential neighborhood, on the southern outskirts of Kyiv.
 It is located between Korchuvate, Kytaiv, and Vita-Lytovska neighbourhoods.
 The main streets are Pyrohivsky Shlyach and Laureatska.
 It is currently part of the city's Holosiivskyi District.

 National Museum of Folk Architecture and Folkways of Ukraine is located in the neighbourhood.
 Other notable places include small Pyrohiv Cemetery with the Church of the Exaltation of the Holy Cross, exposures of Neogene and Paleogene stone deposits and Secondary School №150.

 The neighbourhood is served by Kyivpastrans bus route 27, and trolleybus 11, which terminates near the entrance to the museum.

 History

 Territory of the settlement was inhabited since at least the Bronze Age, with objects belonging to that time period being found in the area.
 Pyrohiv (Pyrohivka) was first mentioned in 1627 as a property of the Kyiv-Pechersk Lavra.
 The origin of the name has not been established.
 In 1720 it appears as a village.
 After secularization in 1786, the village was transferred to state ownership.
 In 1821, the stone Vozdvizhenska church was built at the expense of titular councilor I. Zuyevich, which was destroyed in the 1930s.
 Historically, the village was part of the Khotiv Volost of the Kiev Uezd.

 According to Dominique de la Flise, in 1854 the village had 33 yards and 301 inhabitants.
 The Kalynivka River, a tributary of the Dnipro, flowed through the village, and there existed Lake Babky.
 There also was a dam and a water mill on the river.

 In 1900, there were 178 yards and 1222 inhabitants.
 There was a one-class folk school and four brick factories.
 There were also four forges and two water mills.
 Water mills also operated in the villages of Sirakiv and Yarovka, adjacent to the village.

 In 1926, the village had 337 yards and 1,738 inhabitants, from 1923 to 1927 the village was part of the Budaiiv District of the Kyiv Okruga.
 In 1927, the district was liquidated, and the village with the village council was directly subordinated to the Kyiv City Council.
 In 1926, the Pirohiv village council included: the village of Pirohiv, the hamlets of Vilnyy, Volodarka, Novoselytsia, Cherkasiv, forest guards of Bychki and Zhukiv island.